graphaware/neo4j-to-elasticsearch/README.md

 #### Usage

-Apart from the configuration described above, the GraphAware Elasticsearch Integration Module requires nothing else to function.
+Apart from the configuration described above, the GraphAware ElasticSearch Integration Module requires nothing else to function.
-It will replicate transactions asynchronously to Elasticsearch.
+It will replicate transactions asynchronously to ElasticSearch.

 #### Cypher Procedures

-This module provides also a procedure that allows to perform queries on indexed documents on elasticsearch and getting back nodes for further use in the cypher query.
+This module provides also a procedure that allows to perform queries on indexed documents on ElasticSearch and getting back nodes for further use in the cypher query.

 Here an example of the usage:

 ```
-CALL ga.es.query({query: '{\"query\":{\"match\":{\"name\":\"alessandro\"}}}'}) YIELD node, score return node, score"
+CALL ga.es.queryNode('{\"query\":{\"match\":{\"name\":\"alessandro\"}}}') YIELD node, score return node, score"
 ```

 Together with the nodes also the related score is returned.

-Any query can be submitted through the procedure, it will be perfomed on the index configured for replication on elasticsearch.
+Any query can be submitted through the procedure, it will be performed on the index configured for replication on ElasticSearch.

-The `keyProperty` field in `_source` is mandatory since it is used to get the value for querying neo4j.

 #### Monitoring the status of the reindexing process